-The appointment of the Auditors for 2022/23 will be made following the tendering of this service.
+The appointment of the Auditors for 2022/23 was made following the tendering of this service and Jones Avens were reappointed for 2022/23 and 2023/24.

-Statement of disclosure to Auditor
+Statement of disclosure to auditor

-So far as each person who was a director at the date of approving this report is aware, there is no relevant audit information of which the Association's Auditor is unaware.
-Additionally, the Directors individually have taken all the necessary steps that they ought to have taken as Directors in order to make themselves aware of all relevant audit information and to establish that the Association's Auditor is aware of that information.
+So far as each person who was a director at the date of approving this report is aware, there is no relevant audit information of which the association's auditor is unaware.
+Additionally, the directors individually have taken all the necessary steps that they ought to have taken as directors in order to make themselves aware of all relevant audit information and to establish that the association's auditor is aware of that information.